 - Train staff to maintain a non-judgmental and supportive attitude and treat the mother as a parent first, not someone with a substance use problem.

-- Provide consistency in care providers as much as possible.
+- Provide consistency in care team members as much as possible.

-- Ensure confidentiality by not discussing NAS in front of other family members or friends unless the parents have explicitly consented.
+- Ensure confidentiality by not discussing NAS or other clinical matters in front of other family members or friends unless the parents have explicitly consented.

 - Promote positive maternal/paternal attachment to the newborn: